sarantium/ashvin/docs/stateofaiproduct2024.md

+## State of AI Product 2024

+## BIG IDEA

+Take scoble's list of 4000 cmpanies and review them in a product way

 ## Various thoughts

 - this page and possibly a report with multiple sub pages will capture my synthesis of the state of ai in 2024